Paper Giant

 Outcomes

-• A new framework to understand Australia’s energy security risk that situates risks in emerging strategic and geopolitical context
+• A new framework for understanding Australia's energy security risk, situating risks in emerging strategic and geopolitical context

 • 35 emerging risks to Australia's energy security documented, along with their potential mitigations